How to make seed bombs

 Fill silicone molds up to the top with the remaining paper.

 Press the final layer firmly in place.
 Sponge any excess water off the top of the paper in the molds to speed drying.

-- The next day remove the seed paper from mold and allow to dry completely.
+The next day remove the seed paper from the mold and allow to dry completely.

-This may take a few days depending on how much humidity you have.
-Don’t put the seed bomb in an oven or microwave to speed drying as this will kill the seed and stop germination.
-Allow it to dry naturally.
+This may take a few days depending on the time of year and how much humidity you have.
+Don’t put the seed bomb in an oven, dehydrator, or microwave to speed drying as this will kill the seed and stop germination.
+Allow it all to dry naturally.